bootcoder/ENV_Scratch_Setup/README.md

       - Toggle hide menu bar icon

 ### System Settings

+Now that you're all installed and whatnot.
+Here are some recommended setting to apply to your machine.

 - Right-click the battery in the menu bar.
 Toggle on ``` Show Percentage ```
 - Right-click the vertical bar in the Dock.
 Toggle ``` automatically hide Dock ```
-- set global no ri no rdoc
+- Set global no ri no rdoc
 ```bash
  echo "gem: --no-ri --no-rdoc" >> ~/.gemrc
 ```
-- set global rspec settings
+- Set global rspec settings
 ```bash
 echo $'--color\n--tty\n--format documentation' >> ~/.rspec
 ```

 ## Additional Recommended Applications